-The Bank manages limits and controls (detailed in Management Discussion Analysis) in concentrations of credit risk wherever they are identified in particular, to individual counterparties and groups, and to industries and countries.
+The Bank manages limits and controls (detailed in Management discussion) in concentrations of credit risk wherever they are identified, to individual counterparties and groups, and to industries and countries.
 The credit risk is primarily managed by placing limits on the amount of risk accepted in relation to one borrower or groups of borrowers and to geographical and industry segments.
 Such risks are monitored on a revolving basis and subject to an annual or more frequent review.